blessedrajp/react-snippets-pro/README.md

-# 🚀 React Snippets Pro
+# 🚀 React Snippets Advanced

 A curated and comprehensive collection of high-quality, productivity-boosting VSCode code snippets for modern **React** and **TypeScript** development.
 Save time writing boilerplate code and focus on building powerful UIs.